prathameshh27/BusinessManagerPublic/Readme.md

 ## Features

 - User authentication and secure login.
-- Create, view, edit, and delete quotations.
+- Create, view, and copy quotations.
 - Generate PDFs of quotations.
 - Manage customers and associate them with quotations.
 - API support for integration with other systems.